shyyhs/CourseraParallelCorpusMining/README.md

 Table 1: English-Japanese parallel dataset in educational domain.

 It contains high quality English-Japanese parallel sentences and documents from site [Coursera](https://coursera.org/).
-Please refre our paper for details.
+Please refer our paper for details.

 ## Source code